 Payment for lunch is required at the beginning of each month.
 A note will be sent home letting the parents know how many school days are in the next month and the amount due for that number of days.
 If a child is absent at any time during that month, lunch money will not be refunded or carried over unless the child is out for an extended amount of time (five consecutive days) due to illness or injury.
 Lunch money will not be refunded for time missed due to family vacations.

 Students are not allowed to bring their lunch from home.
 This includes lunch with parents or other guests.
+Students with severe food allergies are the exception to this rule.

 Snacks